 What Is An IDGT?

-For those who aren't familiar, the basic idea of an Intentionally Defective Grantor Trust is to create a trust whose property is treated as the grantor's assets for income tax purposes, but not for estate tax purposes.
+An Intentionally Defective Grantor Trust (IDGT) is a trust whose property is treated as the grantor's assets for income tax purposes, but not for estate tax purposes.
 The name "intentionally defective" is meant to describe that the trust is "defective" in that while the assets are outside of the grantor's estate for estate tax purposes, the trust "fails" to be excluded for income tax purposes and instead is treated as a grantor trust.

 This can be accomplished because the powers that a grantor retains that cause estate tax inclusion under IRC sections 2036 or 2038 are not exactly the same as the powers that a grantor can retain to cause a trust to be a grantor trust for income tax purposes under IRC Sections 673 to 677.
 Most commonly, the trust is drafted to either give the grantor the power to substitute assets of equal value into the trust (triggering grantor trust status under IRC Section 675(4)), or the power to borrow from the trust without adequate security or interest (triggering grantor trust status under IRC Section 675(2)); neither provision would cause inclusion of the trust assets in the grantor's estate for estate tax purposes.